Black Diamond Mines Regional Preserve: Rose Hill Cemetery

 Rose Hill Cemetery, officially designated as a Protestant cemetery, the final resting place for over 200 residents of the coalfield, is located on a hillside between the Somersville and Nortonville townsites.
 After the mines closed and the nearby towns were abandoned, the cemetery fell into disuse.
-Many of the gravestones were stolen or destroyed by vandals.
+Many of the gravestones were stolen or destroyed by vandals, or damaged by cattle using them as scratching posts.
 In 1960, Ansel Adams photographed two Italian Cypress trees in the cemetery, and called the image, "Poplars, Cemetery near Mount Diablo".
-The photo was taken with a Polaroid camera, though it's possible that it was not a typical consumer camera model.

-The land the cemetery occupies was originally owned by the Black Diamond Coal Mining Company and was given to Contra Costa County by Emma Rose, the daughter of Black Diamond Mining Company president Alvinza Hayward.
-The original records for the cemetery were destroyed in the 1906 San Francisco earthquake and fire.
+Those buried in the cemetery include coal miners who were killed as a result of their work in the mines.
+However, the majority of the buried are children from the nearby towns of Nortonville and Somersville who died of diseases such as smallpox, scarlet fever, diphtheria, and typhoid.

 Few people buried in the cemetery are identified.
 Many of the individual plots were never marked.
 More had only a wooden marker – nearly all of which were destroyed over the years by either wildfires that swept through the area or by insects, weather, or other natural cause.
 Vandals are said to have carried off some of the more permanent stone markers.
+The original records for the cemetery were destroyed in the 1906 San Francisco earthquake and fire.

+The land the cemetery occupies was originally owned by the Black Diamond Coal Mining Company president and chief stockholder Alvinza Hayward, who left it to his daughter Emma Rose upon his death.
+In the 1940s she deeded the land to Contra Costa County.
+It was transferred to the East Bay Regional Park District in September 1973.
+Since that time park staff has undertaken restoration of the cemetery, including stabilizing eroded soil, repairing and reinstalling gravestones, and marking burial sites missing gravestones with brass plaques.
+They have also sought to recover stolen gravestones, such as an 1883 gravestone for 8-year-old Walter E. Clare that was returned in 2002 by a local family who discovered it buried on their property while replacing a sewer line.

 A few whose earthly remains were laid to rest here include: